BeardOverflow/msi-ec/README.md

     - 80: when medium battery mode is configured
     - 100: when max battery mode is configured

-This driver might not work on other laptops produced by MSI.
-Also, and until future enhancements, no DMI data are used to identify your compatibility.

 List of tested laptops: